UltrosBot/Ultros-contrib/Web/DEVELOPMENT.md

         name = "hello"  # Name of the navbar entry (for display purposes)

         def get(self):  # The HTTP method to respond to.
-Cold be PUT, POST, etc. self.finish("Hello, world!")
+Could be PUT, POST, etc. self.finish("Hello, world!")
 ```